5 from 2 votes

 • Stir the warm water and yeast together and allow the yeast mixture to sit for 2 minutes.

-• In a stand mixer fitted with a dough hook attachment add the flour.
+• Add the flour to the bowl of a stand mixer fitted with a dough hook.
 In a separate bowl, combine all of the ingredients except for the salt and butter.
-Mix wet ingredients well and add to the flour.
+Mix wet ingredients well, then add to the flour.
+Mix the ingredients on low speed for 3 to 4 minutes, until the dough has come together.

 • Stop the mixer and scrape down the sides as needed, pushing the dry ingredients into wet patches.
 Once the dough has come together, beat on low speed for 3-4 additional minutes.
 The dough will be stretchy and sticky.
+Mix in the salt.

-• Then, continue mixing on low speed for about 10 minutes, stopping the mixer occasionally to scrape down the bottom and sides of the bowl.
+• On low speed, add the butter a little at a time, mixing after each addition until it disappears into the dough.
+Continue mixing on low speed for about 10 minutes, stopping the mixer occasionally to scrape down the bottom and sides of the bowl.
 It is important for all of the butter to be mixed thoroughly into the dough.
 If necessary, stop the mixer to break up the dough with your hands to help mix in the butter.

 • Once the butter is completely incorporated, turn the mixer to medium speed and beat for another 8-10 minutes, or until the dough becomes sticky, soft, and somewhat shiny.
 Continue beating until the dough turns smooth and silky.

-• You want the dough to stretch, but also give a bit.
+• Turn the mixer up to medium-high and beat for 1-2 minutes.
+You should hear the dough making slapping sounds against the sides of the mixer bowl.
+Test the dough by pulling it and stretching it thin.
+You want the dough to stretch, but also give a bit.
 If it feels too loose, easily breaks off into pieces, or looks shaggy, continue to mix on medium speed for 2-3 additional minutes.
-It’s ready when it’s smooth and stretchy and can be gathered together and picked up in one piece.
+It's ready when it's smooth and stretchy and can be picked up in one piece.
 The dough will remain sticky.

 • Place the dough in a large oiled bowl and cover it with plastic wrap.
 Allow the dough to rise for 60 minutes in a warm place.
-Optional: place dough in fridge overnight to allow the dough to proof and develop flavor.
-At this point, the dough may also be frozen or stored in an airtight container in the fridge for up to 1 week.
+(Optional: place dough in fridge overnight to allow the dough to proof and develop flavor.
+At this point, the dough may also be frozen or stored in an airtight container in the fridge for up to 1 week.)

-• Cover the loaves lightly with plastic wrap and place them in a warm spot (75-85 degrees Fahrenheit is ideal) for 45-60 minutes, or until the loafs have nearly doubled in size.
+• Cover the loaves lightly with plastic wrap and place them in a warm spot (75-85°F is ideal) for 45-60 minutes, or until the loaves have nearly doubled in size.
+They should have risen to the edge of the pan and have rounded tops.
+The dough should feel soft, pillowy, and delicate.

 • In a small bowl, microwave the apricot jam for 15 seconds.
 With a pastry brush brush the top of the bread with a thin layer of the jam.
 Add a sprinkle of the pearl sugar.